 Rural Infrastructure Reality

-Fiber internet reaches 62.7% coverage through HCTC and BEC Fiber, with DSL at 80.8% coverage⁶³.
-Satellite provides 100% backup option for areas without terrestrial service.
-Healthcare requires travel to Uvalde (35 miles)⁶⁴ or San Antonio (100 miles)⁶⁵.
+Fiber internet reaches a good portion of the area through HCTC and BEC Fiber, with DSL and satellite options available.
+Healthcare requires travel to Uvalde or San Antonio.
 Well water and septic systems serve many properties.

 This infrastructure reality means Leakey works best for buyers comfortable with rural living's practical requirements.
 You're trading convenience for natural beauty and financial advantages.